JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_2.md

 > You cannot stand still in the affairs of the eternal kingdom.
 My Father requires all his children to grow in grace and in a knowledge of the truth.
 You who know these truths must yield the increase of the fruits of the spirit and manifest a growing devotion to the unselfish service of your fellow servants.
 And remember that, inasmuch as you minister to one of the least of my brethren, you have done this service to me.
 (P. 1917)

-Stephen Zendt, a reader since 1971, and host of a study group in San Francisco, is currently a member of the General Council, the Fellowship Education Committee, and is creating a Wrightwood Panel on parables.
+> Stephen Zendt, a reader since 1971, and host of a study group in San Francisco, is currently a member of the General Council, the Fellowship Education Committee, and is creating a Wrightwood Panel on parables.
 He has worked on various projects as a narration voice, including _The Urantia Book_ on tape.
+{.is-info}

 # Parable Of The Talents